42-Short/shortinette/rust/subjects/overview.md

 TODO
 color ex _ => {} not allowed
-Describe that it has to free
-Put iter exc into 02 - 04
+Describe that it has to free - what is even ownership Put iter exc into 02 - 04 xxd hexdump

-xxd hexdump
+Exercise 04: What Time Is It? - with iter!!!!!!!